bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 ## Interactive exploration

 We can see that the non-simple 2d branch points (magenta points) have produced non trivial branches.
-For example, we can look at the second one (the first is the fold) which is composed of 8 branches
+For example, we can look at the second bifurcation point (the first is the fold) which is composed of 8 branches

 `plot(getBranchesFromBP(diagram, 2); plotfold = false, legend = false)`